 In addition to changes made directly in your AdWords account, your change history will show changes made via automated rules, AdWords API, and AdWords Editor.

-Your change history doesn't track the following:
+Your change history doesn't track password changes (for security reasons).

 Let's say your assistant, Stu, has been a bit scatterbrained about money lately.
 So you want to see all changes he made to your daily budget and cost-per-click (CPC) bids last week.

 - First, in the list of campaigns in the sidebar of the page, make sure to select All changes.